-A Bone Marrow Transplant is the most effective and in some case the only curative treatment for many blood disorders such as Aplastic Anemia, Sickle Cell Disorder, Leukemia and Thalasemmia and multiple sclerosis.
+A Bone Marrow Transplant is the most effective and, in some cases, the only curative treatment for many blood disorders such as Aplastic Anaemia, Sickle Cell Disorder, Leukaemia and Thalassemia, and multiple sclerosis.

 Bone Marrow is something you must have heard a lot in recent years.
 Let us try to understand what it is in layman terms.

 It is a soft and spongy tissue which is located in the cavities inside the bone.
 The main function of this tissue is to produce blood-forming cells in the body.
 Bone marrow may be Bone marrow can be affected either by diseases or drugs.

 The following are the types of marrow found in the human body:

 RED MARROW, which produces the blood cells in the body.

 YELLOW MARROW, which is basically the fatty tissue.

 Both red and yellow marrow consists of ample amount of blood vessels and capillaries.